27.11.2025

-How to Install Telegram Desktop on Linux in 2025 (with Step-by-Step Instructions)
+How to Install Telegram Desktop on Linux in 2025: Step-by-Step Guide for Ubuntu, Fedora, and CentOS

-Telegram is a fast, secure, and feature-rich messaging platform used by millions worldwide.
-Installing Telegram on Linux is straightforward, and this guide walks you through the updated process for various distributions.
+Telegram is a fast, secure, and feature-packed messaging platform trusted by millions around the globe.
+Installing Telegram on Linux is simple, and this guide will take you step-by-step through the latest installation methods for popular Linux distributions.

 Before We Begin